Closing date: 15-09-2020

 What are we doing?

-After careful consideration, and the approval of its governing body, NHS East Sussex Clinical Commissioning Group (CCG) is consulting on a proposal to close the walk-in service at Eastbourne Station Health Centre and this is your opportunity to have your say.
+Earlier this year, after careful consideration, and the approval of its governing body, NHS East Sussex Clinical Commissioning Group (CCG) consulted on a proposal to close the walk-in service at Eastbourne Station Health Centre.
+This consultation is now closed.

 Why are we doing this?